stakater/mto-docs/content/how-to-guides/crud/tenant-crud-workflow.md

 ## Overview

-The tenant creation process involves a multi-step drawer interface.
+The tenant creation process involves a multistep drawer interface.
 This document outlines the validation checks and the criteria for progressing through these steps.

 ## Step 1: Enter Primary Info